Histogram-based Parameter-efficient Tuning for Passive and Active Sonar Classification: Related work

 \section{Related work}

 Following \cite{han2024parameter}, PETL methods can be categorized into four groups: additive, selective, reparameterized, and hybrid.
-Additive methods such as adapters \cite{houlsby2019parameter,he2021towards} introduce small trainable modules (e.g., bottleneck layers) into the pre-trained model, leaving original parameters frozen.
-Similarly, soft prompts like prefix-tuning \cite{li2021prefix} and prompt-tuning \cite{lester2021power} add learnable vectors to the input sequence.
-On the other hand, selective methods only update a subset of existing parameters, such as BitFit \cite{zaken2021bitfit}, which tunes only a set of bias terms.
+Additive methods such as adapters \cite{houlsby2019parameter,he2021towards} introduce small trainable modules into the pre-trained model.
+Soft prompts like prefix-tuning \cite{li2021prefix} and prompt-tuning \cite{lester2021power} add learnable vectors to the input sequence.
+Selective methods only update a subset of existing parameters, such as BitFit \cite{zaken2021bitfit}, which tunes only a set of bias terms.
 Reparametrized methods (e.g., low-rank adaptation (LoRA) \cite{hu2021lora}) learn compact updates that can be merged back into the original weights at inference.
-Scaling and shifting features (SSF) \cite{lian2022scaling} inserts additional layers after every major operation to apply linear transformations to the features (scale and shift parameters can be merged back into base weights at inference).
+Scaling and shifting features (SSF) \cite{lian2022scaling} inserts additional layers after every major operation to apply linear transformations to the features.
 Finally, hybrid methods unify multiple strategies, acknowledging that different tasks may require different forms of adaptation.
-For example, UniPELT \cite{mao2021unipelt} integrates LoRA, prefix-tuning, and adapters in each transformer block, using a gating mechanism to modulate their relative contributions.
-PETL research has mostly focused on natural language processing (NLP) or vision tasks, while acoustic-specific PETL solutions remain less explored—even though such data can exhibit unique distribution shifts.
+For example, UniPELT \cite{mao2021unipelt} integrates LoRA, prefix-tuning, and adapters, using a gating mechanism to modulate their relative contributions.
+PETL research remains less explored in underwater acoustic domain.